The Greenbrier Companies: Gunderson Inc.

 In 1942, the company became Gunderson Bros.
 Engineering Corporation.
 After World War II, the Linnton facility was closed and the company owned comprehensive facilities for large-scale metal engineering as well as a slipway for launching ships at the Front Avenue manufacturing facility.
 Construction of marine vessels such as tugs, peacetime barges, trawlers and more specialized craft continued in the 1950s and 1960s.
 By the 1970s, the company was building vessels as long as 650 ft and as wide as 100 ft.
 Other postwar business lines included metal water towers, large-scale metal storage tanks, bridges and structural steel for buildings, as well as specialized equipment such as metal slipways for the McNary Dam (1950s), a dry dock for the Port of Portland (1963) and the vessel RP FLIP (1962).

 In 1958, the company entered the freight railcar business with a successful bid to construct 200 boxcar underframes for the Southern Pacific Railroad.
 The business was successful and profitable, and the order expanded, with Gunderson eventually building more than 2,000 frames in the first contract.

 In 1965, the Gundersons sold their company to the FMC Corporation and, in 1973, it became the Marine and Rail Equipment Division of FMC (MRED).
 In 1979, it produced more than 6,000 railcars.
 The following year, however, the early 1980s recession began.
 Many orders were cancelled and new orders plummeted; in 1982, only 25 railcars were built.
 Simultaneously, new developments in rail freight transport led to new products, such as multi-platform articulated spine car sets (used for TOFC transportation of highway semi-trailers) built for the Itel Corporation.
 Also in the 1980s, the company developed "Twin-Stack" wells for double-stack rail transport of intermodal containers in a joint venture with Greenbrier.
 The Twin-Stack became an important product, with approximately 3,000 being produced in 1990.
 By 2018, Greenbrier produced over 100,000 intermodal wells.

 In 1985, MRED was acquired by The Greenbrier Companies.
-The Gunderson plant remains a successful facility and continues to produce oceangoing barges.
+The Gunderson plant, now owned by Oregon Green Manufacturing, LLC (OGM) remains a successful facility and continues to produce oceangoing barges.